 Missouri uses a pure comparative negligence doctrine.
 Under this rule, you can recover compensation even if you are up to 99% to blame for your accident.
 However, the compensation you recover will be reduced by your share of the blame.

 The insurance company uses this system to shift blame onto you or another party.
 By doing this, they reduce their own liability.
-The Bradley Law Firm has decades of experience fighting back against blame-shifting tactics.
+Bradley Law Personal Injury Lawyers has decades of experience fighting back against blame-shifting tactics.
 Let us handle the insurance companies, so you can focus on your recovery.

 We’ll Fight to Recover Compensation for All of Your Uber Accident Injuries

-At The Bradley Law Firm, we recognize how severe injuries can be after a crash.
+At Bradley Law Personal Injury Lawyers, we recognize how severe injuries can be after a crash.

 We will fight for the fair compensation you deserve for injuries such as: